 We’ll give you all of the data you need for these kitchen essentials when it comes to design, performance, and materials, allowing you to make an informed decision.
 So without further ado, let’s get cookin’!

-What does Made In offer, and what makes their cookware unique?
+What does Made In offer?

 Made In only launched in 2016 and remains one of the greener brands in the cookware market.
 That’s when Chip Malt and Jake Kalick created their first line of products.
 But while the brand is relatively new, the founders certainly weren’t beginners with family working in the space for over a century.